PaulRBerg/hardhat-template/README.md

     - security reason why we should use the library instead of writing our own:
       - library provides `initialize` modifier that ensure us to initialize after deployment
       - it can make sure `initialize` wouldn't be called again
-- scripts to upgrade the contract
+- scripts to upgrade the contract using hardhat-deploy
+- solve circular package problem of typechain gen and tasks file
+  - by moving away `tasks` folder away before the `clean` and move it back after the clean
+  - this seems to be the only way to bypass ci/cd

 This is a template WIP, here are some of my to-dos: